Apr 19, 2017 Ralph Perdomo

 Again, this may all be easier said than done—especially considering any restrictions in your supplier agreement contract.
 What's that?
 You haven't updated your supplier agreement?

 Update supplier agreement contracts

 Get in the habit of checking this vital contract often.
-The only way to get the best performance from payables is by not relying on rules made back in the Clinton administration—you don't want to hamper AP by rules based on old technology.
+The only way to get the best performance from payables is by not relying on rules made back in the Clinton administration—you don't want to hamper AP with rules based on old technology.

 For example, rules specifying the frequency of check issuance may have its roots based on postage transit time—a rule that shouldn't apply to electronic payment.
-If these types of rules are in place, you can be certain AP staff will follow those to the T—waiting for the last day to issue payment, “because that's the way it is."
+If these types of rules are in place, you can be certain AP staff will follow those to the letter—waiting for the last day to issue payment, “because that's the way it is."

 This kind of rule-entrenchment can put a damper on discounts and stifle efficiency.

 A 1099 for every W9—and vice versa